|

 #L00.068

-Rev. Williams was captured along with other members of his family in the Deerfield raid of 1704; he wrote a captivity narrative "The Redeemed Captive Returning to Zion" upon his return to New England.
+Rev. Williams of Deerfield, Massachusetts, was captured with other family members and townspeople in the 1704 Deerfield raid during Queen Anne's War (1701-1713), and wrote "The Redeemed Captive Returning to Zion" upon his return.

 |